kouroshparsa/django_trace/README.md

 Moreover, you can add custom views for the audit as explained below.

 ## Making A Custom Audit Page
-To make a custom audit page, modify your `urls.py` file as below:
+To make a custom audit page,
+- Run `python manage.py collectstatic` to ensure static files are fetched.
+- Modify your `urls.py` file as below:

 ```python
 from django.urls import path, include